Find the biological sciences course for you

-Biological science is key to our understanding of the natural world.
+Biological Science is key to our understanding of the natural world.
 It helps us understand our impact on the world, and how to reverse the damage caused by humanity.
 It's also the means by which we learn how to combat pathogens and other biological threats to humanity.

-Why study Biological Sciences with us?
+5 reasons to study Biological Sciences with us

 - We're home to the Institute of Biological and Biomedical Sciences, where our academic staff are trailblazing research into epigenetics, developmental biology, molecular biology, microbiology, marine biology, ecology and molecular biophysics.
 Our researchers discovered a plastic-eating enzyme which could help solve the world's plastic crisis.